Home

 Certain products of polynomials occur so often that it is useful to know the expanded forms by heart.
 The following list contains some of these special products.

 You should verify the expansions in the list above by actually doing the multiplication.
-They should become so familiar that you use them automatically in your calculation.
+They should become so familiar that you use them automatically in your calculations.